AbeOmor/Spark-in-AzureML/Spark/v2-example/dataprep/README.md

 ## Coming soon
 * Spark Configurations in v2
-* Adding Spark package and Spark repo support in environments in v2
+* Spark package and Spark repo support in environments in v2
 * Use Synapse/HDI/Databrick Compute for Spark in v2
 * Data attach as HDFS support in v2
 * Pipeline support for Spark in v2